monkeypangit/voron-v0-no-mid-panel-mod/README.md

 ## Known issues
 * The inner pair of screws that hold the z frame bracket to the rear extrusion are tricky to reach.
 Not all allen keys will fit.
 * A split deck panel and cover would be good to simplify assembly/disassembly
-* Mounting brackets for all electronics components
-* Covers for the cable holes in the deck panel?
-* Electronics bay gets quite hot.
+* The electronics bay gets hot during pringing.
 I run AB motors at 0.5A RMS and Z motor at 0.3A RMS to keep things cool and sensorless homing from acting up.
 Probably need to add a fan somewhere in the electronics bay.
+* Having the AB motors inside the enclosure makes sensorless homing more finicky to set up as the threshold values tend to vary with motor temperature.

 ## Disclamer
 If you build this you do so at your own risk.
 I am not responsible if the design is incorrect or if something goes wrong.
 Please do your own research and act responsibly.